This post may contain affiliate links. Please see my full disclosure policy for details.

 An aquarium can also bring in a soothing sound of water running from the filter.

-My friend Nat from Simple Family Crazy Life studied Feng Shui and even had the places she lived in checked in and planned out by its best principles.
+My friend Nat from Simple Family Crazy Life studied Feng Shui and used a Feng Shui house layout for the homes she has lived in.

 Here’s what she has to add: